A blender is an electrical kitchen device used used for blending, puréeing and emulsifying.

 There are two main types of blenders now, countertop blenders, and hand-held blenders.

 This is the most common type of blender.
 If someone says “blender” without specifying, this is the type they mean.

-A jug blender is an electrical machine that has essentially five parts:
+A countertop blender is an electrical machine that has essentially five parts: